Ålhus

-Ålhus is a small village in the municipality of Sunnfjord in Vestland county, Norway.
+Ålhus is a small village in Sunnfjord Municipality in Vestland county, Norway.
 It is located along the European route E39 highway on the northern side of the lake Jølstravatnet, in a largely agricultural area. Ålhus is located about 15 km west of the villages of Helgheim and Skei and about 8 km northeast of the villages of Vassenden and Langhaugane.

+History

-Ålhus is the millennium site of Jølster, due to its historical significance.
-Audun Hugleiksson erected a stone castle called Audunborg here in the 13th century. Ålhus Church, the oldest church in the municipality, is also located here.
+Ålhus was chosen as the millennium site for the old Jølster Municipality, due to its historical significance.
+Audun Hugleiksson erected a stone castle called Audunborg here in the 13th century.
+The 18th-century Ålhus Church is also located in the village.
 Nikolai Astrup, the famous Norwegian painter, grew up here.